echeran/smile-of-murugan/webbook/chapter04.md

-of course-only naturally so-in no way different from the rest of the lays; but, in addition, it has some features that set it apart from the rest: it begins with the beautiful description of nature during the 1 Cf. P. Kannappa Mudaliyar, *Tamil nūl varalāṟu*, 1962, p.
-109. The line runs *malaipatukaṭām matirattu* iyampa.
-Probably it is a comparison of an elephant to a mountain; the oozing stands for the sounds emanating from the mountainous region.
+of course-only naturally so-in no way different from the rest of the lays; but, in addition, it has some features that set it apart from the rest: it begins with the beautiful description of nature during the rainy season: "The earth is cold ...
+From chilly boughs hang coloured drops of rain ...

-...

-rainy season: "The earth is cold From chilly boughs hang coloured drops of rain ...
 When sharp winds blow to chill the very hills "One then travels across the country to the city, to the king's capital, Maturai.
-One sees details of the luxury life in the city, and enters the palace, the royal bedchamber, where, surrounded by her maids, the languishing queen lies plunged into grief … . .“with the tip of her rosy finger now and then she spills / The shining tear-drops that in heavy lids / collected, roll down fast”.
+One sees details of the luxury life in the city, and enters the palace, the royal bedchamber, where, surrounded by her maids, the languishing queen lies plunged into grief ... “with the tip of her rosy finger now and then she spills / The shining tear-drops that in heavy lids / collected, roll down fast”.
 Her thoughts are far away—and suddenly one is taken to the king's